CityOfNewYork/ACCESS-NYC/README.md

 ACCESS NYC is a publicly available [WordPress](https://wordpress.org/) site hosted on [WP Engine](https://wpengine.com/).
 Source code is available in this repository.
 All benefit program information on ACCESS NYC is publicly available through the [Benefits and Programs API](https://data.cityofnewyork.us/Social-Services/Benefits-and-Programs-API/2j8u-wtju) on the City of New York’s Open Data portal.

-The ACCESS NYC eligibility screener is a single page web application powered by an API built on the [Drools Business Rules Management System](https://www.drools.org/) hosted on [Amazon Web Services](https://aws.amazon.com/) through the [NYC Department of Information Technology and Telecommunications](http://www.nyc.gov/doitt).
+The ACCESS NYC eligibility screener is a single-page web application powered by an API built on the [Drools Business Rules Management System](https://www.drools.org/) hosted on [Amazon Web Services](https://aws.amazon.com/) through the [NYC Department of Information Technology and Telecommunications](http://www.nyc.gov/doitt).
 The [NYC Benefits Screening API](https://screeningapidocs.cityofnewyork.us) is an open API that allows developers to utilize the rules engine that governs the ACCESS NYC Eligibility Screener.

-The [ACCESS NYC Patterns](https://github.com/cityofnewyork/access-nyc-patterns) provide mobile first stylesheets, fonts, icons, and JavaScript-enhanced components that support WCAG AA compliance, and multi-lingual (right-to-left, and left-to-right) layouts.
+The [ACCESS NYC Patterns](https://github.com/cityofnewyork/access-nyc-patterns) provide mobile-first stylesheets, fonts, icons, and JavaScript-enhanced components that support WCAG AA compliance, and multi-lingual (right-to-left, and left-to-right) layouts.
 They are distributed as an NPM Package which can be installed in any project.

 ## Local Installation

 ### Requirements

 * **Virtualization** ([Docker](https://docs.docker.com/compose/wordpress/), [Vagrant](https://www.vagrantup.com/) + Virtualbox, [Local](https://localwp.com/), or other).
-This WordPress repository can be run in many ways.
-The product team at NYC Opportunity uses [Docker for Mac](https://www.docker.com/docker-mac) and the [NYCO WordPress Boilerplate](https://github.com/cityofnewyork/nyco-wp-boilerplate) for running and managing the application locally.
+The technology team at [NYC Opportunity](https://github.com/NYCOpportunity) uses [Docker for Mac](https://www.docker.com/docker-mac) and the [NYCO WordPress Boilerplate](https://github.com/cityofnewyork/nyco-wp-boilerplate) for running and managing the application locally.

 * **Composer**.
 PHP and WordPress plugin dependencies for WordPress core and the ACCESS Theme are managed via Composer.
 [Learn more about Composer on its website](https://getcomposer.org/).